brainstem-org/brainstem_support/docs/datamodel/stem/subject.md

 | Extra fields | Allows you to add extra fields to the subject.
 The values can be a string or a numeric value. |

-### Action data fields
+### Procedure data fields
-Please see the dedicated page describing the [Action data model].
+Please see the dedicated page describing the [Procedure data model].

 ### Subject state change data fields
 Please see the dedicated page describing the [Subject state change data model].

 ## Permissions
 Subjects inherit permissions from projects associated with them.
-Actions, Subject state changes, Subject logs and action logs all inherit permissions through the subject.
+Procedures, Subject state changes, Subject logs and procedure logs all inherit permissions through the subject.

 Visit the [permissions page] to learn more.